IBM/telco-integrator/code/docs/biz_case.md

 With service providers under increasing pressure to improve IT efficiency and overall agility, the costs and risks associated with point-to-point integrations need to be reduced.
 TM Forum Open APIs, in combination with the established Frameworx standards, provide a pragmatic way to dramatically cut the time and risks associated with systems transformation projects, ongoing maintenance and future change requests.

 ## Reducing the cost and complexity of CSP operations
-Large operator groups with 20+ regional businesses need to reduce cost, simplify operations and crate harmony across geographic regions and the globe in order to deploy new group-wide or region-wide product offerings.
+Large operator groups with 20+ regional businesses need to reduce cost, simplify operations and create harmony across geographic regions and the globe in order to deploy new group-wide or region-wide product offerings.